OpenDataology/website/content/en/docs/about/style-guide.md

 - Capitalize only the first letter of each heading within the page.
 (That is, use sentence case.)
 - Capitalize (almost) every word in page titles.
 (That is, use title case.)
   The little words like "and", "in", etc, don't get a capital letter.
-- In page content, use capitals only for brand names, like Kubeflow, Kubernetes, and so on.
+- In page content, use capitals only for brand names, like OpenDataology, Kubernetes, and so on.
   See more about brand names [below](#use-full-correct-brand-names).
 - Don't use capital letters to emphasize words.